legarbo/junkcarsfortopcash/README.md

 This application was built with recipes that are known to work together.

-This application was built with preferences that are NOT known to work together.

-If the application doesn't work as expected, please "report an issue":https://github.com/RailsApps/rails_apps_composer/issues and include these diagnostics:

-We'd also like to know if you've found combinations of recipes or preferences that do work together.

 Recipes:
 ["apps4", "controllers", "core", "email", "extras", "frontend", "gems", "git", "init", "models", "prelaunch", "railsapps", "readme", "routes", "saas", "setup", "testing", "views"]